datakind/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/Gina_Kuszajewski/README.md

 ## References and Resources

 ### Datasets
-- Dataset Name.
-Source.
+- Producers Direct data.
 URL not entered out of respect for Producers Direct.

-### Tools and Libraries
-- Library Name.
-Version.
-URL.

 ## Contact and Collaboration